abinit/abinit/doc/mkdocs-tutorials/base4.md

 error in the lattice parameter.
 For that particular value of [[tsmear]], one can use the second k-point grid, giving acell24.

-So to **summarize**:
+!!! summary

-we can choose to work with a 10 k-point grid in the irreducible Brillouin zone, and the associated [[tsmear]]=0.04, with less than 0.1% error on the lattice parameter.
+    So to summarize: we can choose to work with a 10 k-point grid in the irreducible Brillouin zone, and the associated [[tsmear]]=0.04, with less than 0.1% error on the lattice parameter.
-NOTE that this error due to the Brillouin zone sampling could add to the error due to the choice of [[ecut]] (that was mentioned previously to be on the order of 0.2%).
+    Note that this error due to the Brillouin zone sampling could add to the error due to the choice of [[ecut]] (that was mentioned previously to be on the order of 0.2%).

 In what follows, we will stick to these values of [[ecut]] and [[tsmear]], and try to use k-point grids with a similar resolution.